adelalama/Employee-Management-System/README.md

 This menu will allow you to manipulate the information that was seeded to the application to meet your requirements.

+This link will take you to a video walkthrough of the app: https://drive.google.com/file/d/1C0NvFvKYqZgTHwTAWw0g8rGAR-l8L8Ot/view

 ## Contributing